Profit margins: 5 things every startup founder needs to know

 • Practice: Process mapping and addressing performance gaps

-Additionally, here are some specific benchmark metric examples used for strategising financial and operational goals.
+Additionally, the following are some specific benchmark metric examples used to achieve strategic financial and operational goals.

-• Operational metrics: conversion rates, churn rate, amount of cancellations and/or returns and more.
+• Operational metrics: conversion rates, churn rate, number of cancellations and/or returns, and more.

-Businesses look at different types of benchmark metrics depending on their size and goals.
+Businesses evaluate various types of benchmark metrics based on their size and objectives.

-For example, a large eCommerce enterprise like Amazon is likely to use a benchmark metric that improves productivity and boosts marketing efforts in order to break into new markets.
-Whereas, a startup specialising in SEO might use benchmark metrics related to number of page views or link clicks.
+For example, a large eCommerce enterprise like Amazon is likely to use a benchmark measure that improves productivity and boosts marketing efforts to break into new markets.
+Whereas, a startup specializing in SEO might use benchmark metrics related to the number of page views or link clicks.

 [Related: How to calculate burn rate (the right way!)]